official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-3-2.md

 avoid giving any appearance of having taken a decision and then making everything else fit round it.”

-131 Letter Manning to McDonald, 11 March 2002, ‘Conversation between the Prime Minister and Vice President Cheney, 11 March 2002’.
+[^131]: Letter Manning to McDonald, 11 March 2002, ‘Conversation between the Prime Minister and

 450

-The Report of the Iraq Inquiry360.
-Mr Blair concluded that “one argument worth stressing” was that we “had paid a terrible price” by failing to act on warnings about Al Qaida and the Taliban:
+360. Mr Blair concluded that “one argument worth stressing” was that we “had paid a terrible price” by failing to act on warnings about Al Qaida and the Taliban:

 “We should not make the same mistakes again ignoring warnings about the